-\begin{lemma}[Thomassen~\cite{Th81}] Let $G$ be a planar non-hamiltonian graph containing a quadrilateral face bounded by the cycle $C$.
+\begin{lemma}[Thomassen~\cite{Th81}] Let $G$ be a plane non-hamiltonian graph containing a quadrilateral face bounded by the cycle $C$.
 Then ${\rm Th}(G_C)$ is planar and non-hamiltonian. \end{lemma}

-In a planar graph, we call a face \emph{cubic} if all of its vertices are cubic.
-In~\cite{Th81}, Thomassen also showed that given a planar hypohamiltonian graph $G$ which contains a cubic quadrilateral face bounded by the cycle $C$, we have that ${\rm Th}(G_C)$ is a planar hypohamiltonian graph, as well.
+In a plane graph, we call a face \emph{cubic} if all of its vertices are cubic.
+In~\cite{Th81}, Thomassen also showed that given a plane hypohamiltonian graph $G$ which contains a cubic quadrilateral face bounded by the cycle $C$, we have that ${\rm Th}(G_C)$ is a planar hypohamiltonian graph, as well.
 We require a modified version of Thomassen's result.

-\begin{lemma}[Zamfirescu~\cite{Za15}] Let $G$ be a planar almost hypohamiltonian graph with exceptional vertex $w$, and let $G$ contain a cubic quadrilateral face bounded by the cycle $C$ such that $w \notin V(C)$.
+\begin{lemma}[Zamfirescu~\cite{Za15}] Let $G$ be a plane almost hypohamiltonian graph with exceptional vertex $w$, and let $G$ contain a cubic quadrilateral face bounded by the cycle $C$ such that $w \notin V(C)$.
 Then ${\rm Th}(G_C)$ is a planar almost hypohamiltonian graph, as well. \end{lemma}